Master's Programme in Physics – Meteorology and Climate Physics

 The programme leads to the degree of Master of Science (120 credits) with Physics as the main field of study.
 After one year of study, it is possible to obtain a degree of Master of Science (60 credits).

-Depending on whether you have meteorology from your undergraduate degree or not, we suggest different arrangements.
+Depending on whether you have meteorology from your undergraduate degree or not, we suggest different programme outlines.
 The content below is a recommended outline for the programme.

 Year 1